Quantum simulation of dynamical phase transitions in noisy quantum devices

 Quantum computers may outperform their classical counterparts by exploiting the dimensionality of Hilbert space, which increases exponentially with the system size~\cite{nielsenQuantumComputationQuantum2010,feynmanSimulatingPhysicsComputers1982, lidar_brun_2013, lloydUniversalQuantumSimulators1996a}.
 They enable a large number of possible applications, including quantum simulation, optimization, machine learning, and more~\cite{biamonteQuantumMachineLearning2017, kandalaHardwareefficientVariationalQuantum2017, nielsenQuantumComputationQuantum2010}.
 Despite major technical challenges, recent years have witnessed a rapid experimental progress on quantum computing using various platforms, including superconducting qubits~\cite{wendinQuantumInformationProcessing2017b}, trapped ion technologies~\cite{bruzewiczTrappedionQuantumComputing2019, ciracQuantumComputationsCold1995, blattQuantumSimulationsTrapped2012}, neutral atoms~\cite{jakschColdBosonicAtoms1998, blochQuantumSimulationsUltracold2012}, semiconductor spin qubits~\cite{burkardSemiconductorSpinQubits2021}, and photonics~\cite{slussarenkoPhotonicQuantumInformation2019, weedbrookGaussianQuantumInformation2012}.

 Currently available quantum information processing devices are severely limited by noise and decoherence.
 For this reason, they are referred to as noisy intermediate-scale quantum (NISQ) devices~\cite{preskillQuantumComputingNISQ2018}.
-These devices are limited to shallow quantum circuits, but, even then, noise can lead to faulty estimates.
-Although quantum error correction can, in principle, reduce or eliminate the effect of decoherence it is not possible to implement such schemes on present NISQ devices due to the complex entanglement resource required.
+These devices are limited to shallow quantum circuits, but, even then, noise can lead to faulty estimates. \note{Although quantum error correction can, in principle, reduce or eliminate the effect of decoherence it is not trivial to implement such schemes on present NISQ devices due to the limited number of qubits available, as well as the complex entanglement resource required.}

-In response to the challenge of quantum noise, quantum error mitigation techniques have been developed for NISQ devices~\cite{temmeErrorMitigationShortDepth2017, endoPracticalQuantumError2018, liEfficientVariationalQuantum2017} to ameliorate the deleterious effects of decoherence in a near-term compatible way.
+In response to the challenge of quantum noise, quantum error mitigation techniques have been developed for NISQ devices~\cite{temmeErrorMitigationShortDepth2017, endoPracticalQuantumError2018, liEfficientVariationalQuantum2017, I-Chi-Chen_Thomas-Iadecola-errormitigation2022} to ameliorate the deleterious effects of decoherence in a near-term compatible way.
 The two major general-purpose error mitigation methods are probabilistic error cancellation~\cite{bergProbabilisticErrorCancellation2022} and zero-noise extrapolation (ZNE)~\cite{liEfficientVariationalQuantum2017, mariExtendingQuantumProbabilistic2021, loweUnifiedApproachDatadriven2021}.
-Although there have been several studies on the general performance of mitigation techniques~\cite{takagiFundamentalLimitsQuantum2022, tsubouchiUniversalCostBound2022, takagiUniversalSampleLower2022}, the behavior of ZNE for large-scale quantum simulations is not well explored.
+Although there have been several studies on the general performance of mitigation techniques~\cite{takagiFundamentalLimitsQuantum2022, tsubouchiUniversalCostBound2022, takagiUniversalSampleLower2022, ladecolaPRR2022}, the behavior of ZNE for large-scale quantum simulations is not well explored.